jiaqiwang969/rhoEnergyFoam-GPU/README.md

 # rhoEnergyFoam-GPU
-Aim: Reproduce the rhoEnergyFoam in GPU version
+Aim: Reproduce the [rhoEnergyFoam](https://github.com/davidem88/rhoEnergyFoam) in GPU version, in RapidCFD